What will this qualify staff for?

 What is the time commitment for staff?

-The EBCP course starts in January/March 2018 and will be completed over the course of 1 year.
-Staff will need 3 days per week for training purposes: 2 days per week at University, and 1 day clinical time in service (term time) and 2 days clinical time in service out of term time (TBC).
+The EBCP course starts in January/March and will be completed over the course of 1 year.
+Staff will need 3 days per week for training purposes: 2 days per week at University, and 1 day clinical time in service (term time) and 2 days clinical time in service out of term time (to be confirmed).
 Staff in training will need to complete a total of 80 hours of relevant clinical practice, with a minimum of 1.5 hours of individual supervision (or equivalent in group supervision) for every month of practice.
 Staff in training will also be expected to undertake independent learning and study to support the completion of their assessments.

 How will services need to support staff?